Berard Auditory Integration Training

 Moore Auditory-Visual Integration Training

-Cheri Moore has been helping children and adults improve the brain’s ability to respond to intervention while minimizing negative behavioral responses.
+Cheri Moore has over ten years of experience working with children, teens, and adults with and without a diagnosis, hearing loss, or a brain injury improving the brain’s ability to respond to intervention while minimizing negative behavioral responses.